Great Salt Lake: Saltair

-Three resorts have operated under the name Saltair on the southern shore of the lake since 1893.
+Three resorts have operated under the name Saltair on the southern shore since 1893.
 Rising and lowering water levels have affected each iteration.

-The first Saltair pavilion was destroyed by fire on April 22, 1925.
-A new pavilion was built and the resort was expanded at the same location by new investors, but after being closed for several years, it was destroyed by arson in 1970.
+The first Saltair pavilion was destroyed by fire in 1925.
+A new pavilion was built, and the resort was expanded at the same location by new investors, but after being closed for several years, it was destroyed by arson in 1970.
 The second Saltair included a fun house and a dancing venue.
 The current Saltair serves as a concert venue.
-The new resort was completed in 1981, approximately a mile (1600 m) west of the original.
+The resort was completed in 1981, approximately a mile (1600 m) west of the original.